 Academic Support - the Undergraduate Coordinator provides assistance with choosing and registering for all courses, free tutoring is provided for all courses, and upgrading courses are offered so that the student is prepared for engineering.

 Personal Support - the Counsellor provides assistance with personal and family counselling, resume and job search advice, locating daycares and accommodations as required.

-Financial Supports - the Administrative Assistant provides assistance with obtaining financial support through numerous bursaries and scholarships, Canada Student Loan and Manitoba Student Aid programs and the ENGAP Scholarship and Bursary Initiative.
+Financial Supports - the Administrative Assistant provides assistance with obtaining financial support through numerous bursaries and scholarships, including the ENGAP Scholarship and Bursary Initiative.

 Social Support - social activities help students derive a sense of community within the Faculty of Engineering, in addition to the Faculty spirit that all engineering students enjoy.

 offers introductory mathematics, as well as study, reading, writing, and computer skills to help students in the transition to university.